LordPax/cligpt/README.md

 -l or --list ...........................
 List all available model -m or --model <model> ..................
 Select model (default : gpt-3.5-turbo) -t or --temp <temperature> .............
 Set temperature (default : 0.7))

+Example :
+cligpt # Interactive mode with a chat history cligpt "Hello, how are you ?" echo Hello, how are you ? | cligpt - cligpt -l
 ```